Dirlewanger Brigade: Return to Poland

-When the Armia Krajowa began the Warsaw Uprising on 1 August 1944, SS-Sonderregiment Dirlewanger was sent into action under the command of SS-Sturmbannführer Kurt Weisse, as part of the Kampfgruppe formation led by SS-Gruppenführer Heinz Reinefarth; once again serving alongside Bronislav Kaminski's militia (now named Waffen-Sturmbrigade RONA).
+When the Armia Krajowa began the Warsaw Uprising on 1 August 1944, SS-Sonderregiment Dirlewanger was sent into action under the command of SS-Sturmbannführer Kurt Weisse.
+They were part of the Kampfgruppe formation led by SS-Gruppenführer Heinz Reinefarth; once again serving alongside Bronislav Kaminski's militia (now named Waffen-Sturmbrigade RONA).

-On 3 August 1944, the regiment was informed to form a battalion-sized Kampfgruppen to support the suppression of the uprising.
+On 3 August 1944, the regiment was instructed to form a battalion-sized Kampfgruppen to support the suppression of the uprising.
 The first Kampfgruppe was formed out of the 1st Battalion and was named Kampfgruppe Meyer, with a strength of 356 men (excluding additional support troops).
 It was commanded by Herbert Meyer, who now had been fully rehabilitated.
 The second Kampfgruppe was formed from the regiment's 2nd Battalion and was named Kampfgruppe Steinhauer, led by Hauptmann der Schupo Josef Steinhauer, with a strength of 350 men.
 They arrived on 7 August 1944, and both Kampfgruppen were placed under the command of Reinefarth.
-On 4 August 1944, Kampfgruppe Meyer departed for Warsaw by truck and arrived that night at the western outskirts of the city and stayed at Bernerowo Airfield.
+On 4 August 1944, Kampfgruppe Meyer departed for Warsaw by truck and arrived that night at the western outskirts of the city, staying at Bernerowo Airfield.
 On the same day, Dirlewanger received a telegram directly from Reichsführer-SS Himmler which read:Although I am very satisfied with your actions, as I recently told you personally, I must express my dissatisfaction that, despite the instruction to proceed immediately to your regiment by airplane — which had been prepared for you — you still wasted time in Berlin.
 I am accustomed to quick and immediate obedience.Dirlewanger then traveled to East Prussia by car and reunited with a portion of his regiment, which had prepared to depart for Warsaw.
 Without further hesitation, Dirlewanger sought additional soldiers and equipment to reinforce his unit.
 This included attempts to gather men from military prisons and SS penal camps in locations such as Glatz (Kłodzko), Anklam, Torgau, Danzig-Matzkau, and Dachau, where Dirlewanger received an additional 2,400 men on September 24, 1944.

-Herbert Meyer, who commanded the 1st Company and later I. Battalion "Kampfgruppe Meyer" in Warsaw.
-Shown here as a lowly SS-Grenadier.
-Circa April/May 1944.
+Herbert Meyer, who commanded the 1st Company and later I. Battalion "Kampfgruppe Meyer" in Warsaw, photographed as an SS-Grenadier, circa April/May 1944.

 On 5 August 1944, under the leadership of Weisse, Kampfgruppe Meyer began their assault on the Wola district, advancing along the Litzmannstadt-Strasse, while the Posen Police Group advanced north of the street.
 The assault was delayed and continued into the night due to the street being heavily defended.